kintohub/kintohub-docs/docs/catalogs/mongodb.md

 ## FAQ

 **Q: How to connect to MongoDB?**
 A: Copy the connection string by clicking `Connect` button.
-Only blocks that are deployed in the same environment can connect between each other.
+Only blocks that are deployed in the same environment can connect to each other.

 ## Environment Variables